oneapi-src/SYCLomatic/CONTRIBUTING_SYCLomatic.md

 License v2.0 with LLVM Exceptions license ([LICENSE.txt](llvm/LICENSE.TXT)).

-By contributing to this project, you agree to the Apache License v2.0 with LLVM Exceptions and copyright terms there in and release your contribution under these terms.
+By contributing to this project, you agree to the Apache License v2.0 with LLVM Exceptions and copyright terms therein and release your contribution under these terms.

 ## Contribution process